shree675/Squirrel_Compiler/README.md

    ```
    $ pip install -e .
    ```
-7. Install SPIM for your operating system to run the output produced.
+7. Install SPIM for your operating system to run the output produced

+## Contributors
+* Debeshee
+* Aashrith
+* Kranthi
+* Shreetesh